Henrico 4-H Peanut & Honey Fundraiser

 - Allstar – blooms in the middle to late in the growing season

-BLUEBERRY PLANTS All selections are Rabbiteye varieties.
+All selections except New Hanover are Rabbiteye varieties.
 Two or more varieties (planted no more than 100 ft. apart) are needed to insure good pollination.
 The plants are 3 years old, bare-rooted, 16″ to 24″ tall, and can produce 25 quarts of fruit when mature.
 Rabbiteye season begins in late June and continues into August.
-Varieties:

 - Climax – matures early in the season